dvddhln/quarkus-reactive-open-api-merger/README.md

 two different views, Swagger UI and Redoc.
 The latter makes use of custom extensions, with can be configured adding custom vendor group tags.

+Solution is partially presented here

+[Building a Reactive polling mechanism with SmallRye Mutiny and Quarkus](https://dvddhln.medium.com/building-a-reactive-polling-mechanism-with-smallrye-mutiny-and-quarkus-f86802653140
+)

 ## Running the application in dev mode